WorldBrain/Notifications-Server/README.md

 $ npm init -y

 Install using:
 $ npm i express body-parser cors nodemon mongoose --saved

-Start the server and express app:
+Start the server and express api app:
 $ npm start
+(should be running on localhost:4001/api/notifications)

+Start the client react app - cd into /client:
+$ npm start
+(should be running on localhost:3000)

 ## Testing routes
 To create, read, update and delete notifications, using the routes specified in (./routes/api.js) we can use Postman.